Introduction-to-Programming-OSOWSKI/SumDiff.py/Readme.md

 # **Assignment Title**

 ## **Assignment Description**
-Create a function called sumDiff() that returns the difference of the sum and diffrence between a given int x and int y.
+Create a function called sumDiff() that returns the difference of the sum and diffrence between two given variables x and y.
 Take the sum of x and y, and subract the difference of x and y.
 X plus Y minus X minus Y.

 ## **Examples**
 >sumDiff(10, 5)